 Your Pet Will Not Gain Weight

 Contrary to popular belief, having your pet undergo spaying or neutering will not make them gain weight.
 The reasons your pet may gain weight is due to a lack of exercise, overeating, or an underlying condition.

 Spaying and Neutering Is Less Expensive Than Taking Care of Litters

 While newborn kittens and puppies are adorable, they can be very costly to take care of.
 It is less expensive in the long run to have your pet spayed or neutered than providing constant care to litters you were not ready for or did not plan on.

 It Is Safe

 Spaying and neutering are common surgeries for animals, and with the proper care from you at home, your dog or cat will be back to their normal, playful self in a few days.

 Call Oakton Animal Hospital Today!

-For pets living in the Elk Grove Village area, they will be in good hands with the highly skilled and experienced veterinarians, Dr. Ephraim, Dr. Svoboda, and Dr. Brooks, at Oakton Animal Hospital.
+For pets living in the Elk Grove Village area, they will be in good hands with the highly skilled and experienced veterinarians, Dr. Ephraim, and Dr. Svoboda, at Oakton Animal Hospital.
 Call (847) 439-8090 today to discuss setting up your pet’s spay or neuter procedure.